flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-qq-23/index.md

 cards:
   - order: 0
     body: >-
-      > ‘It gives us hope that this history will be sustained and improved upon and captured and passed on from generation to generation.’
+      > "It gives us hope that this history will be sustained and improved upon and captured and passed on from generation to generation."

       Anderson Flen speaking about preserving the history of Africatown,